microsoft/fhir-starter/quickstarts/README.md

 + FHIR Proxy
 + FHIR Loader

-In an effort to simplify the deployment process Managed Service Identities are used wherever possible.
-These templates currently link to a repo that contains modifications to ensure that MSI functions as expected.
+In an effort to simplify the deployment process, [Managed Service Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) are used wherever possible.
+These templates currently link to a repo that contains modifications to ensure that the MSI functions as expected.
 This repo is not in sync with the origin repos.
 The bicep code or corresponding ARM templates may be modified to update this reference.

-There are only a few required parameters
+There are only a few required parameters:
 + Subscription
 + [Resource Group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal)
 + Azure Region